The Pioneers (band): The classic trio, and the move to the UK: 1969-77

 After a few further singles with Kong, the group recruited Desmond Dekker's half-brother George Agard to become a trio again.
 Sydney Crooks and his former Pioneer brother Derrick, along with Winston Bailey also recorded as The Slickers, recording "Nana" for producer Neremiah Reid.
 The Pioneers scored again with a sequel to "Long Shot", "Long Shot (Kick De Bucket)".
 When Kong heard that the horse had died (during its 203rd race), he insisted that the group write a song about it; The song was written and recorded quickly and became an instant hit.

 The band was popular in the United Kingdom, particularly among skinheads.
 "Long Shot Kick de Bucket" was a big hit in 1969, and led to a tour of the UK, during which they resolved to relocate there.
-Their cover of Jimmy Cliff's "Let Your Yeah Be Yeah" made No. 5 as a single in 1971.
+Their cover of Jimmy Cliff's "Let Your Yeah Be Yeah" made No. 5 in the UK Singles Chart in 1971.

 The band moved to the UK in 1970.
 Their third UK hit was "Give and Take", which reached No. 35 in January 1972.